 - Pasta: This dish works with both short and long pasta.
 Traditional choices include rigatoni or tonnarelli, but spaghetti or bucatini are great alternatives.

-- Guanciale: The star of the show, this cured pork jowl adds rich flavor and rendered fat.
-Pancetta can be substituted if guanciale is unavailable, but it won’t have the same depth of flavor.
+- Guanciale: The star of the show, this cured pork jowl adds rich flavor and a generous amount of rendered fat.
+Pancetta can be substituted for guanciale if it is unavailable, but it won’t have the same depth of flavor.

 - Black Pepper: Freshly ground black pepper gives the dish its signature punch.
 Pre-ground pepper won’t deliver the same intensity, so opt for fresh.

-- Pecorino Romano: Salty and sharp, Pecorino Romano is key to the creamy sauce.
-Parmesan can work in a pinch but lacks Pecorino’s distinctive boldness.
+- Pecorino Romano: Salty and sharp, it’s key to the creamy sauce.
+Parmesan can work in a pinch, but lacks Pecorino’s distinctive boldness.

 How to Make Pasta alla Gricia

-Pro-tip: When toasting the black pepper in the rendered guanciale fat, don’t rush it—giving the pepper a minute to toast deepens its flavor, adding an extra layer of warmth to the dish.
+Pro-tip: When toasting the black pepper in the rendered guanciale fat, don’t rush it.
+Let the pepper toast for a minute to deepen its flavor and add an extra layer of flavor to the dish.

 1. Cook the Pasta: Bring a large pot of salted water (about one teaspoon of salt) to a boil over medium-high heat.
-Once it’s boiling, toss in your pasta and cook it al dente according to the package directions.
+Once boiling, add your pasta and cook until al dente, according to the package directions.
 Save a cup of the starchy pasta water before draining.

 2. Cook the Guanciale: In a large skillet over medium heat, cook the cubed guanciale until it’s crispy and the fat has rendered, stirring occasionally to ensure even cooking.
 Remove the guanciale from the skillet using a slotted spoon, leaving the rendered fat behind.
-Add ground black pepper to the skillet and toast it in the fat for about a minute, releasing its fragrance.
+Add ground black pepper to the skillet and toast it in the fat for about a minute to release its fragrance.

 3. Create the Cheese Sauce: Pour half a cup of reserved pasta water into the skillet, crank the heat to high, and let the mixture reduce by about half.
-Remove from the heat and toss the drained pasta into the skillet with the crispy guanciale and most of the grated Pecorino Romano, stirring quickly to combine.
+Remove the skillet from the heat and toss the drained pasta into it with the crispy guanciale and most of the grated Pecorino Romano, stirring quickly to combine.
 Add a little more pasta water if needed to get that silky sauce.
 Finish with more cheese and black pepper on top, and enjoy!

 Make-Ahead and Storage